A monopole invariant for families of contact structures: Module structures

 The Floer cohomology groups $\widehat{HM}^{\ast}(Y , \s ; R)$ carry a natural module structure over the graded $R$-algebra $\mathbb{A}(Y ; R )$ \cite{KM}.
 In this section, we first give a chain level description of this module structure which is well-suited to our purposes.
-We make no claim of originality here, as this is surely known to the experts.
-Our approach is `dual' to that of [\cite{KM}, \S VII], and in a similar spirit to the construction given in [\cite{monolens}, \S 4.11].
-Finally, we introduce the analogous $\mathbb{A}^{\dagger}(Y ; R )$-module structure on $H_{\bullet}(\pazocal{C}(Y , \xi_0 ) ; R )$.
-The geometric interpretation of these algebraic structures that we provide in this section will be a key ingredient in the proof of Theorem \ref{mainthm} (b).
+We make no claim of originality here, as the material presented here is surely known to the experts.
+Our approach is "dual" to that of [\cite{KM}, \S VII], and in a similar spirit to the construction of the $U$ map given in [\cite{monolens}, \S 4.11].
+Finally, we introduce the analogous $\mathbb{A}^{\dagger}(Y ; R )$-module structure on $H_{\ast}(\mathcal{C}(Y , \xi_0 ) ; \Lambda_R )$.
+The geometric interpretation of these algebraic structures that we provide in this section will be a key ingredient in the proof of Theorem \ref{mainthm} (B).